 Why you should watch: This is Duncan Jones second major sci-fi motion picture set in the "Moon" universe and it does not disappoint.
 (The trilogy was concluded with the graphic novel "Madi (opens in new tab).")
-Rudd and Skarsgård lead the cast — they're joined by Justin Theroux — and together they all deliver strong performances in this vastly underrated, gritty sci-fi thriller set in the not-too-distant future.
+Rudd and Skarsgård lead the cast, joined by Justin Theroux, and together they all deliver strong performances in this vastly underrated, gritty sci-fi thriller set in the not-too-distant future.

 Synopsis: A woman wakes in a cryogenic chamber with absolutely no recollection of how she got there.
 Unable to exit the status pod and slowly running out of oxygen, she must try to rebuild her memory in order to find a way out of her nightmare.

-Why you should watch: One of the good things streaming services have enabled is for relatively low-budget sci-fi movies — that would never have seen the light of day 10 or 15 years ago — to be made.
-And this is one of them.
+Why you should watch: One of the good things streaming services have enabled is for relatively low-budget sci-fi movies to be made that would never have seen the light of day 10 or 15 years ago, and this is one of them.
 "Oxygen" follows a simple premise and demonstrates that less quite often can be more.
 It has very little in the way of set changes and is focused entirely on the incredible performance of Mélanie Laurent ("Inglorious Basterds," "Beginners," "Enemy").
-Another French heavyweight, Mathieu Amalric ("Munich," "The Grand Budapest Hotel," "Quantum of Solace") provides the voice for the Medical Interface Liaison Officer or MILO, the AI incorporated into the cryogenic chamber.
+Another French heavyweight, Mathieu Amalric ("Munich," "The Grand Budapest Hotel," "Quantum of Solace"), provides the voice for the Medical Interface Liaison Officer or MILO, the AI incorporated into the cryogenic chamber.